Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Security of our improved protocol

 \subsection{Internal attack}

-Obviously, when the protocol aborts at the $i$-th round, both Alice and Bob surely know that the first $i-1$ bits of $h_{i}^{A}$ and $h_{i}^{B}$\ are identical, while the $i$-th bits are different.
+Obviously, when the protocol outputs $h_{i}^{A}\neq h_{i}^{B}$ in the $i$-th round, both Alice and Bob surely know that the first $i-1$ bits of $h_{i}^{A}$ and $h_{i}^{B}$\ are identical, while the $i$-th bits are different.
 There is no secret in these bits.
-Therefore, the goal of a dishonest party is to try to make the protocol abort as late as possible, so that he can learn more bits of data of the other party.
+Therefore, the goal of a dishonest internal party is to try to make the case $h_{i}^{A}\neq h_{i}^{B}$ occur as late as possible, so that he can learn more bits of data of the other party.
 Now we show that this is impossible.

 When both parties are honest and the hash function $H(x)$ is a random mapping between $x$ and $y=H(x)$, the average probability for $ h_{i}^{A}=h_{i}^{B}$\ (so that the protocol does not abort) is $1/2$.
 To show that a dishonest party cannot cheat, we need to show that this probability cannot be increased.